http://www.seldon.io/open-source-machine-learning/

 I assume you have the CUDA toolkit, Python 2.7.x, numpy, pandas, matplotlib, and scikit-learn installed.
 Lasagne is still waiting for its first proper release, so for now we'll install it straight from Github.
 To install Lasagne and all the remaining dependencies, run this command:

-(Note that for sake of brevity, I'm not including commands to create a virtualenv and activate it.
-But you should.)
+(Note that for sake of brevity, I'm not including commands to create a

 If everything worked well, you should be able to find the src/lasagne/examples/ directory in your virtualenv and run the MNIST example.
 This is sort of the "Hello, world" of neural nets.
 There's ten classes, one for each digit between 0 and 9, and the input is grayscale images of handwritten digits of size 28x28.